If you write blogs for a living, you have probably wondered about the best blogging platform to make money online.

 What was once the most popular option may not be the top choice anymore.

 But if you really want to build your own blog.
 Creating a blog on a blogging platform gives you the freedom to choose topics, style your voice, and reach the audience you feel most connected to.

 Writing for yourself and your own audience is always more rewarding than writing for someone else, Right?

-So now the question comes, How to choose the best blogging platform to make money online?
+How to choose the best blogging platform to make money online?

 When it comes to determining the best blogging platform, there are several factors to consider.

 As a blogger, you probably do not have a lot of disposable income to spend on creating your blog.